Last Updated on Aug 25th, 2023 by Renu Dahiya, Leave a Comment

 A: Yes, you can.
 Chocolate cakes are allowed in carry-on bags.

 We hope you find all the answers related to carrying chocolates on flights here.
 You can enjoy a sweet treat on your journey without fear, as long as you follow the proper procedures.
-So, don’t forget to bring your favorite chocolate on your international flights from USA to India.
+So, don’t forget to bring your favorite chocolate on your international book tickets to India.

 We, at MyTicketsToIndia, are a leading ticket-booking platform that can help you land the most budget-friendly flights.
 Whether you choose to fly at the last minute or reserve cheap US to India flights in advance, we will always have several options readily available for you!